Kyusung4698/PoE-Overlay/README.md

 1. Head over to [Releases](https://github.com/Kyusung4698/PoE-Overlay/releases) and download the latest zip
 2. Extract zip
-3. Run `poe-overlay.exe`
+3. Run `poe-overlay 0.3.0.exe`
 4. Wait until you can see `POE Overlay 0.3.0` in the bottom left corner
 5. Hit `f7` and set `Language` and `League` to meet your game settings
-6. Start PoE
+6. Start Path of Exile

 #### Shortcuts